Great Synagogue (Constanța)

-The Great Synagogue of Constanța is a synagogue, located at 2 C. A. Rosetti Street in Constanța, Romania, that is no longer in use.
-Although it is in an advanced state of decay and has been abandoned, it is the only synagogue that stands in Constanța.
+The Great Synagogue of Constanța is a synagogue, located at 2 C. A. Rosetti Street in Constanța, Romania.
+In May 2026, the once abandoned synagogue was reopened following years of restoration.

 History

 The synagogue was built between 1910 and 1914 in a Moorish Revival architectural style on the site of an earlier synagogue, erected between 1867 and 1872 after a firman of Sultan Abdul Aziz.
 The first steps were initiated in 1907 by the president of the community, M. Bujes.
 However the original building application submitted in 1908 was denied due to concerns about the strength of the proposed dome and galleries.
 Architect Anghel Păunescu thus replaced the proposed dome with a semi-cylindrical vault intended to express the same "seduction of the curved space".

 In the interwar period, there had been two main synagogues in Constanța: there was also the Sephardic Temple, built between 1905 and 1908 in a Catalan Gothic architectural style, The Sephardic synagogue was heavily damaged during the Second World War when it was used as an ammunition warehouse, further damaged by an earthquake, and was demolished in 1989 under the rule of Nicolae Ceaușescu.